-Green open access refers to the possibility to make subscription-based journal articles open access by uploading the peer reviewed and accepted author manuscript to an institutional repository (such as DiVA).
-This article version is also known as the post-print.
-In most cases you are not allowed to use the publisher's typeset PDF version of the article.
+Green open access refers to the possibility to make subscription-based journal articles open access by uploading the peer-reviewed and accepted author manuscript to an institutional repository (such as DiVA).
+This article version is also known as post-print.
+In most cases, you are not allowed to use the publisher's typeset PDF version of the article.
 This option is offered by most publishers.
 Green open access doesn't involve any costs and also meets the research funders' open access requirements as long as the embargo period is not too long.
 This type of open access is also called parallel publishing or self-archiving.

-SHERPA/RoMEO uses color codes to distinguish the different types of archiving policies (remember that the most imortant thing is to look at the basic information about the policy since the color coding might be a bit misleading in some cases):
+SHERPA/RoMEO uses colour codes to distinguish the different types of archiving policies (remember that the most important thing is to look at the basic information about the policy since the colour coding might be a bit misleading in some cases):

 Let us look at an example of a journal published by Elsevier: